CyberForgeEx/IdeaForgeAI/README.md

 ## Project Overview
 IdeaForge is a web-based application designed to help entrepreneurs, developers, and innovators evaluate software project ideas using AI-driven analysis.
 Users can submit ideas, which are validated for legitimacy as software projects, evaluated across key metrics (e.g., innovation, market demand, feasibility), and optionally generate a Prompt Orchestration Markup Language (POML) document for further development guidance.

-The app includes user authentication, a dashboard with advanced analytics, and integration with AI models via the OpenRouter API.
+The  web app includes user authentication, a dashboard with advanced analytics, and integration with AI models via the Groq API.
 It ensures ideas are focused on software/technology by employing both keyword-based and AI-powered validation to filter out non-relevant submissions.
 The updated UI features a professional, mobile-responsive design with claymorphic styling and a modern color scheme.

 This project is built with security, usability, and scalability in mind, using SQLite for persistent storage and Flask as the web framework.
 It is suitable for personal use, startups, or educational purposes.